singsonn/atmega-two-7-segment-counter/README.md

 # 0 to 99 counter with Atmega328p and 7 segment displays

-Code for a 0 to 99 counter using an Atmega328p and 2 7-segment displays, including push buttons to reset the counter, increment and decrement it.
+Code for a 0 to 99 counter using an Atmega328p and two 7-segment displays, including push buttons to reset the counter, increment and decrement it.

 Check this video to see it in action: https://www.youtube.com/watch?v=xIt7RiY2nQ8